Illustration by N. M. Sirett (C)

 N M Sirett trained at the Italia Conti Academy – Avondale Hall – London.

 I admit it (hands up) – I am a bookoholic.
 I possess books like they are the greatest treasures on Earth.
 And (for me) they are, but they are also so much more than that: they are worlds.
+As a writer, I have a myriad of magical worlds spinning in my head.
+There’s probably no room for any brain in there, come to think of it.
+Oh well.

 I had terrible trouble when it came to returning library books.
 I did so with a heavy heart and, quite often, a heavy fine.